TJU-CMC-Org/MINTmap/README.md

 (\*.ambiguous-tRFs.expression.\*).
 RPM and annotation information included.
 HTML file also links to verbose MINTbase records.
-* High level mapping stats are also generated seperately for exclusive and non-exclusive tRFs (\*.countsmeta.txt)
+* High level mapping stats are also generated separately for exclusive and non-exclusive tRFs (\*.countsmeta.txt)